Severe Disabilities Emphasis

-The significant cognitive disabilities degree prepares teachers to work with students (kindergarten through twelfth grade) with low incidence intellectual and physical disabilities such as severe intellectual disabilities, autism, traumatic and acquired brain injury, and multiple disabilities.
-Significant cognitive disabilities teachers typically teach academic, functional and life skills.
+The severe disabilities degree prepares teachers to work with students (kindergarten through twelfth grade) with low incidence intellectual and physical disabilities such as severe intellectual disabilities, autism, traumatic and acquired brain injury, and multiple disabilities.
+Severe disabilities teachers typically teach academic, functional and life skills.

 - Information about the Special Education Major